What is #1Billion4BlackGirls?

 - LinkedIn: Black Girl Freedom Fund

-Thank you for joining this powerful movement, and inviting others to participate in this amazing week!
+Thank you for joining this powerful movement, and inviting others to participate in this amazing week and campaign!